codebyfredrik/schiphol-flight-information-react-query/README.md

 ### Summary

-A web applicaton created with React and React Query to display information about arrival and departure flights at Amsterdam Airport Schipol.
+A site created with React and React Query to display information about arrival and departure flights at Amsterdam Airport Schipol.

 ### Implementation details